MadStudioRoblox/ProfileStore/docs/api.md

     Changing these variables could result in unintended game-breaking functionality.
     Unless you're familiar with the Roblox [DataStoreService API Limits](https://create.roblox.com/docs/cloud-services/data-stores/error-codes-and-limits#server-limits) and know what you're doing, you shouldn't change these.

+!!! notice
+    Constants cannot be edited after calling `ProfileStore.New()`.
+Doing so will result in an error.

 Example:
 ```luau
 -- This will change the seconds between auto-saves to 300 (the default)